kkoziarski/dotnet-angular-identity-single-app-starter/README.md

 Default database engine is set as **SQLite**, but it can be easily switched to **SQL Server** or **InMemory**

-The template is configured to use an **SQLite** database by default.
+The template is configured to use a **SQLite** database by default.
 This ensures that all users will be able to run the solution without needing to set up additional infrastructure (e.g. SQL Server).

 When you run the application the database will be automatically created (if necessary) and the latest migrations will be applied.